oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-operations.md

 We can see that now 5 requests in total have been made to the storefront resource, and 5 requests to the listAllStock method, the others have had none.
 If we were looking for a place to optimize things then perhaps we might like to consider looking at that method first !

 Why port 9080 ?
 Well you may recall that in the helidon core lab we defined the network as having two ports, one for the main application on port 8080 and another for admin functions on port 9080, we then specified that metrics (and health which we'll see later) were in the admin category so they are on the admin port.
-It's useful to splis these things so we don't risk the core function of the microservice getting mixed up with operation data.
+It's useful to split these things so we don't risk the core function of the microservice getting mixed up with operation data.

 ### Other types of metrics
 There are other types of metrics, for examples times.